|

 into a casting "mold that was chilled".
 The compression

+creep tests were run in load control mode.
 The NCMS data falls within or close to the lower bound of

 the correlation band of the SAC creep model.
 Although the